Need to speak to us? Here’s our most useful number and email addresses

 General information: firstname.lastname@example.org

-Debbie Heald, MBE – Managing Director of hostile vehicle mitigation specialist Heald Ltd
+Debbie Heald, MBE – Managing Director of hostile vehicle mitigation specialist Heald Ltd.

 During 2017, news of vehicle attacks rarely left the news headlines.
 Throughout the year, cities across the world including London, Nice, Barcelona, Melbourne and New York have seen vehicles used for terrorist attacks.

-It’s not just terrorism though, vehicles being used by crime gangs to enable them to commit theft has seen a dramatic increase, which has been evidenced with multiple ram-raids at luxury retailer, Louis Vuitton in the Yorkshire city of Leeds and the theft of cash points from various locations throughout the UK.
+It’s not just terrorism though, vehicles being used by crime gangs to enable them to commit theft has seen a dramatic increase, which has been evidenced with multiple ram-raids at a luxury retailer, Louis Vuitton in the Yorkshire city of Leeds and the theft of cash points from various locations throughout the UK.

 Already in 2018, we have seen many vehicle-related incidents which have resulted in theft, injuries and death.
 These have included the deaths of four teenagers in two separate incidents at bus stops in England where a vehicle has mounted the pavement, and the use of a Land Rover to smash its way into an Aldi store to steal its cash machine.

 Whereas in Shanghai, a vehicle packed with gas canisters drove onto a pavement, into pedestrians and smashed its way into a Starbucks outlet after the driver ignited the canisters with a cigarette, and while thought to be accidental has resulted in at least 18 injuries.

 Why is more not being done to protect from vehicle attacks?

 Historically, securing a perimeter has been a significant undertaking.
 Sites have required extensive excavation and in some cases, require power supplying to them to operate, resulting in substantial expense and time to complete the project.